Last updated June 2021

 Much has been written on the General Data Protection Regulation, and its impacts are measured worldwide.

-The EU GDPR (Directive 95/46/EC) establishes a harmonized framework within the European Union and the UK, the right to be forgotten, unambiguous and affirmative consent and, in particular, severe penalties for failure to comply with these rules.
+The EU GDPR (Directive 95/46/E.C.) establishes a harmonised framework within the European Union and the U.K., the right to be forgotten, unambiguous and affirmative consent and, in particular, severe penalties for failure to comply with these rules.

-As of May 25, 2018, only one set of rules is directly applicable in all the European Member States related to personal data protection.
+As of May 25, 2018, only one set of rules directly applies to all European Member States concerning personal data protection.

 In summary, the same law applies to 500 million people.